zekaouinoureddine/TopQuiz-Android-App/README.md

 # TopQuiz-Android-App
-Here we are going to present our TopQuiz Android app built using Android studio, java and the famous **MVC** software design pattern.
+Here we are going to present our TopQuiz Android app built using Android studio, java, and the famous **MVC** software design pattern.
 To do this, we will follow table of contents showen below.

 ---